microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-03.md

 <a name="Exercises"></a>
 ## Exercises ##

-This instructor-led lab includes the following exercises:
+This lab includes the following exercises:

 - [Exercise 1: Create Event Hubs for input and output](#Exercise1)
 - [Exercise 2: Create a Stream Analytics job](#Exercise2)